microsoft/rushjs.io-website/pages/commands/rush_publish.md

                         parameter defaults to 'hotfix'.
   --set-access-level {public,restricted}
                         The access option to pass to npm publish.
-By default NPM will publish scoped packages with an accesslevel of 'restricted'.
-Scoped packages can be published with an access level of 'public' by specifyingthat value for this flag with the initial publication.
+By default NPM will publish scoped packages with an access level of 'restricted'.
+Scoped packages can be published with an access level of 'public' by specifying that value for this flag with the initial publication.
 NPM always publishes unscoped packages with an access level of 'public'.